norayr/english-georgian_dictionary/readme.md

 This is a way to legally prepare an English to Georgian stardict dictionary.
 It downloads [this](http://www.georgianweb.com/pdf/lexicon.pdf) pdf, converts it to text, converts text to UTF-8, applies fixes, and converts to tab format.

+Ready to use files are available at [this](https://github.com/norayr/english-georgian) location.

 Requirements
 ============